ibm-cloud-docs/get-support/support-plans.md

 {{site.data.keyword.attribute-definition-list}}

-# Basic, Advanced, and Premium Support plans
+# Basic, Advanced, and Premium support plans
 {: #support-plans}

 You can choose a Basic, Advanced, or Premium support plan to customize your {{site.data.keyword.Bluemix}} support experience for your business needs.
 The level of support that you select determines the severity that you can assign to support cases and your level of access to the tools available in the Support Center.